Hotchkiss School: Sexual abuse investigation

 In 2015, a former student sued the school, alleging that he had been raped and sexually harassed in "an environment of well-known and tolerated sexual assaults, sexually violent hazing, and pedophilia."
 He said his dormitory master and instructor had drugged him and lured him to his quarters where he was raped.

 As a result of this complaint and others, Hotchkiss retained two law firms to conduct an investigation into potential sexual abuse at Hotchkiss.
 The investigators interviewed more than 150 people and reviewed more than 200,000 pages of documents.
-In 2018, the investigators reported that although at least seven former faculty members had abused students for years, school administrators failed to adequately or timely respond to credible reports of abuse.
+In 2018, the investigators reported that although at least seven former faculty members had abused students for years, school administrators failed to respond adequately or in a timely manner to credible reports of abuse.
 Specifically, the investigators explained that "Although not all sexual misconduct was reported contemporaneously, there were multiple reports made by survivors, other students, and faculty at or near the time of the abuse that should have spurred the school to action."
 (In 1992, the school fired one of these faculty members "after a thorough investigation", and publicly disclosed his dismissal.
 However, the school had previously allowed that faculty member to return to Hotchkiss after first suspending him following reports of sexual misconduct.)
 In 2020, the investigators released a supplementary report concerning an eighth faculty member.
 Hotchkiss announced that it would continue retaining the investigators in case any further victims come forward.

 The school issued several apologies following the release of the report.
 A former headmaster who had been serving on the board of trustees resigned after cooperating with investigators.
 Representatives of the board of trustees said that information gathered in the course of the investigation would be turned over to law enforcement.
 In 2022, the school built a memorial garden to acknowledge "its commitment to preventing future cases" of abuse.